Table of Contents

 - When elderly colleagues enter the room, there is an expectation for all to stand in greeting them.

-- There are a few nonverbal communication cues that are considered impolite such as crossing arms, placing hands in pockets, or stepping away from someone while having a conversation.
+- When doing business in Turkey there are a few nonverbal communication cues that are considered impolite such as crossing arms, placing hands in pockets, or stepping away from someone while having a conversation.

 Wages and Salaries in Turkey

-- As of July 1, 2022, Turkey’s national minimum wage has been set to TL5,500 per month, USD307.22.
+- As of July 1, 2022, the national minimum wage in Turkey has been set to TL5,500 per month, USD307.22.
 The minimum wage is determined by Turkey’s Minimum Wage Determination Commission at least once every two years.

 - Turkey has a minimum statutory probation period of two months.
 Collective labor agreements may extend the probation period for four more months.
 Termination without reason is possible during probation, by both the employer and employee.